Search

 How to get from Midway (MDW) to O’Hare (ORD)

-Public transportation is also an option for traveling between Midway and O'Hare.
-You can take the CTA Orange Line from Midway to the Clark/Lake station in The Loop, then transfer to the Blue Line.
-You can do so with just a single train fare.
-The total travel time is around 90 minutes to two hours, so it's not a particularly fast journey.
+Public transportation is also an option for traveling between Midway and O’Hare.
+You can take the CTA Orange Line from Midway to the Loop, then transfer to the Blue Line.
+CTA fares allow up to two free transfers within two hours, so you can make the journey on a single fare.
+The total travel time varies depending on transfer timing and train schedules.

 How to get to Chicago attractions from Midway

-Many of Chicago's main attractions are located downtown, which is most easily accessed via the CTA Orange Line from Midway.
+Many of Chicago’s main attractions are located downtown, which you can easily access via the CTA Orange Line from Midway.
 You might have to transfer to another train line or a bus to get to your final destination.
 Or you can always take a taxi or rideshare!

 Millennium Park